Skip to content

 Expertise

-• LCIA Arbitration – Acting (with Stephen Moverley Smith KC) for a Panamanian company in relation to an LCIA arbitration concerning a shareholders’ agreement dispute and contested liability to repay loans totalling over $750m.
-The case concerns a BVI company incorporated to act as a joint venture company for investments in Nigerian oil and gas entities.
+• Acting (with Stephen Moverley Smith KC) for a foreign company in relation to an LCIA arbitration concerning a shareholders’ agreement dispute and contested liability to repay loans totalling over $750m.
+The case concerned investments in oil and gas entities.

-• LCIA Arbitration – Acting and advising on a stay of proceedings under s.9 Arbitration Act 1996; Advising on whether an arbitral tribunal has jurisdiction in relation to disputes arising in relation to matters exempted from the scope of the relevant contractual arbitration clause.
+• Advising on whether an arbitral tribunal has jurisdiction in relation to disputes arising in relation to matters exempted from the scope of the relevant contractual arbitration clause.

-• LCIA Arbitration – Acting in a dispute between Kuwaiti family members concerning the contractual division of proceeds of banking litigation.
+• Acting in a dispute between family members concerning the contractual division of proceeds of banking litigation.

-• LCIA Arbitration – Acting in disputes between international parties concerning the supply and recall of, and defects in the manufacturing processes of, pharmaceutical products.
+• Acting in disputes between international parties concerning the supply and recall of, and defects in the manufacturing processes of, pharmaceutical products.

-• LCIA Arbitration – Acting for Ukrainian parties in a significant shareholder dispute (with Edward Cumming KC and Bethanie Chambers).
+• Acting for Ukrainian parties in a significant shareholder dispute (with Edward Cumming KC and Bethanie Chambers).

-• LCIA Arbitration – Acting in an international dispute arising out of an alleged contract for the supply of PPE during the Covid pandemic (leading Ben Waistell).
+• Acting in an international dispute arising out of an alleged contract for the supply of PPE during the Covid pandemic (leading Ben Waistell).

-Hugh’s commercial practice includes the field of aviation, in particular both litigation and arbitration.
+Hugh’s commercial practice includes the field of aviation, in relation to both litigation and arbitration.
 His work in this area overlaps heavily with his expertise in commercial dispute resolution, insolvency and civil fraud.
 Examples of Hugh’s aviation experience include:

 • Acting for an owner trustee of a leasing corporation in an action against a Turkish airline following a repudiation of the leases and failure to return the aircraft in serviceable and airworthy condition.